kevinbalicot/nodejs-publisher/README.md

 #PUBLISHER

-A nodejs application publisher (with docker)
+A nodejs applications publisher (with docker).

-Publish on a server with docker and node 6 image
+The command publishes on a server with docker and NodeJs v6 image installed.

 ##INSTALLATION

+* After install a server with docker and Docker API (link soon)
-After cloning
+* After cloning

 ```
 & npm install -g